karthikkalarikal/Onepane-Backend-Intern-Assessment/README.md

 - **net/http:** Handles HTTP requests and responses.
 - **encoding/json:** Used for marshaling and unmarshaling JSON data.

+## Logic Used

+The Data from the end points provided are Marshaed, Then using basic logic converted the data into the Desired format.

 ### Expected Result Format